Capital City Street Railway

 The Capital City Street Railway, also known as the Lightning Route, was the first citywide system of streetcars established in Montgomery, Alabama, on April 15, 1886.
 This early technology was developed by the Belgian-American inventor Charles Joseph Van Depoele.
-Joseph Arthur Gaboury was the owner of the horse-drawn system that was converted to electricity.
+Joseph Arthur Gaboury, a French Canadian from Quebec, was the owner of the horse-drawn system that was converted to electricity.
 One trolley route ended at the Cloverdale neighborhood.
 This early public transportation system made Montgomery one of the first cities to "depopulate" its residential areas at the city center through transportation-facilitated suburban development.
 The system operated for exactly 50 years, until April 15, 1936, when it was retired in a big ceremony and replaced by buses.